 Mining is an activity that is directly connected to the territory where mineral resources are available.
-For Vale, it is essential that operations are carried out with full respect for the rights of communities — including Indigenous Peoples and Traditional Communities who live in or use these territories for their traditional practices.
+For Vale, it is essential that operations are carried out with full respect for the rights of communities, their sociocultural diversity and recognizing the differentiated relationship they have with the territory, which involves not only physical and socioeconomic aspects, but also cultural and spiritual ones.

-The relationship with these communities focuses on building and maintaining trust, supporting autonomy and resilience, and contributing to mutual benefits and the promotion of ethnodevelopment within these communities.
+The relationship with these communities is guided by risk and impact management, and focuses on building and maintaining trust, supporting their autonomy and resilience, and contributing to mutual benefits.

 Click on the buttons below to navigate the page: